atbcb/ICTTestingBaseline/docs/01KeyboardNavigation.md

 ### Test Instructions
 #### Tests for SC 2.1.1
 1. Use the standard keyboard commands (Tab, [Shift+Tab], Space bar, ALT, arrow keys, Enter, etc.) to navigate through each interactive interface component (including form drop-down lists and form fields), reveal hidden content, AND activate all interface components.
-    1. Check that the interactive interface component is navigable and that its function (if applicable) can be activated or performaed via standards keyboard commands.
+    1. Check that the interactive interface component is navigable and that its function (if applicable) can be activated or performed via standards keyboard commands.
 1. Inspect any help (contextual help, or application help) and documentation for notification of available alternate keyboard commands (e.g., non-standard keyboard controls, access keys, hotkeys).
-An interface must clearly document non-standard keyboard commands to include instructions for: xtending standard keyboard command operations (e.g., getting out of a keyboard "trap"); and/or Remapped or alternate keys.
+An interface must clearly document non-standard keyboard commands to include instructions for: extending standard keyboard command operations (e.g., getting out of a keyboard "trap"); and/or remapped or alternate keys.
     1. If alternate keyboard commands are provided for navigating and/or activating interactive interface components, check that the interactive interface component is navigable and/or that its function can be activated or performed using alternate keyboard commands AND that the interface clearly documents and clearly notifies the user of available, non-standard keyboard commands.
     1. Verify that the non-standard keyboard commands enable navigation and interaction with content to overcome any deficiency found in step 1.
 1. Evaluate whether the interface’s underlying function requires input that depends on the path of the user's movement (e.g., free-hand drawing); if the underlying function itself requires input that depends on the path of the user’s movement, then it may require specific timing for individual keystrokes.